 Equal Employment and Americans with Disabilities

 In connection with the work under this Agreement, the Provider agrees to comply with the applicable provisions of state and federal equal employment opportunity and nondiscrimination statutes and regulations.
-In addition, upon entering into this Agreement, the Provider certifies that it has been made fully aware of County's Equal Employment Opportunity and Americans with Disabilities Act Policy, attached hereto and incorporated herein as Exhibit “B” through both oral and written communications, that it supports this policy and that it will conduct its own employment practices in accordance therewith.
+In addition, upon entering into this Agreement, the Provider certifies that it has been made fully aware of K-BID County's Equal Employment Opportunity and Americans with Disabilities Act Policy, attached hereto and incorporated herein as Exhibit “B” through both oral and written communications, that it supports this policy and that it will conduct its own employment practices in accordance therewith.
 Failure on the part of Provider to conduct its own employment practices in accordance with County Policy may result in the withholding of all or part of regular payments by the County due under this Agreement unless or until Provider complies with the County Policy, and/or suspension or termination of this Agreement.

 Severability